aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-May I have pity on myself from now on and no longer commit the acts of a domestic-animal.
+May I have pity on myself from now on and no longer commit the acts of a domesticated-animal.
 Rather, may I quickly attain true knowledge, which is the definition of a human being.
 </div></td></tr>